woodystock/learner-materials-react-props-and-state/activities/activity-1.md

 Our `useState()` function returns two values.
 One value is our state, the other is a method allowing us to manipulate our state.

-We use JavaScript "destructuring" to grab these values, like this:
+We use JavaScript "destructuring" to extract these values, like so:

 `const [ data, useData ] = useState(*our state/data we want React to watch goes here*)`